Post-Sophomore Fellowship (PSF)

 Rashna Madan (l) at Graduation, May 2018

 Students desiring a very special opportunity to gain clinical and research experience in pathology should consider applying for the Post-Sophomore Fellowship (PSF) open each academic year in the department.
-One to two students will be selected and will be expected to perform rotations and duties similar to first-year residents in pathology.
+One to two students will be selected and will have rotations and duties similar to first-year residents in pathology.
 This will provide the student a unique avenue to expand his or her current knowledge base through hands-on experience in a hospital setting.
 One-half year of basic science laboratory research with departmental faculty may be available for qualifying students.